KyrianU/taste-of-africa/README.md

 - A user cannot make a reservation without filling the form correctly
 - The user is requsted to input a name in the name field, if the user tries to book a table without a name in the name field, it will prompt the form to throw an error message
 - The seat feild only accepts numbers greater tha 0, negative numbers will not be accepted
 - The date field only accepts current and future dates
+- The date field will not allow users to book a reservation on a sunday as it's the only day in which it is closed.
 - The TimeField is a dropdown with the list of time slots available as per the restaurants opening time of the restaurants.
 - If the information passes the validation, the submit button directs the user back to the manage reservation page, where the user can view their existing bookings.
 - Each bookings will have the corresponding edit/cancel reservation button for the user to manipulate their bookings.